robotology/icub-tests/README.md

 ```

 #Running the tests
 You can run the tests by using the RTF `testrunner` and the test suits XML files.
-For example to run the camera tests for the iCub simulator:
+For example to run the basic tests for the iCub simulator:

 ```
     $ cd icub-tests/suits
-    $ testrunner --verbose --suit cameras-icubSim.xml -o camera-result.txt
+    $ testrunner --verbose --suit basics-icubSim.xml -o camera-result.txt
 ```

 #Writing new test cases